Requirements, Admissions, Financing

 What are your admissions standards?

 While Seton Hall Law School does not use numerical cutoffs, only candidates with solid academic and personal credentials are encouraged to apply.
 The majority of accepted applicants have a grade point average in law school of 3.0 or higher.
 For applicants to specialized degree programs, grades in relevant courses will also be a factor in the admissions process.
-The Admissions Committee will consider all aspects of the application which includes: practice experience, graduate degrees in relevant fields, overall quality of law school academic record, demonstrated interest in the chosen area of study (health law, financial services, intellectual property law), personal statement, letters of recommendation, career goals and other significant professional achievements evidencing an ability to excel in academic pursuits.
+The Admissions Committee will consider all aspects of the application which includes: graduate degrees in relevant fields, overall quality of law school academic record, demonstrated interest in the chosen area of study (health law, financial services, intellectual property law, American law), personal statement, letters of recommendation, practice experience (where applicable), career goals and other significant professional achievements evidencing an ability to excel in academic pursuits.

 What are your application requirements?